rensjaspers/ngx-load-with/projects/ngx-load-with/README.md

         // etc.
 ```

-`ngx-load-with` automates this logic, leading to cleaner and more intuitive code that's easier to understand and maintain.
+`NgxLoadWith` automates this logic, leading to cleaner and more intuitive code that's easier to understand and maintain.

 ## License

-`ngx-load-with` is licensed under the MIT License.
+`NgxLoadWith` is licensed under the MIT License.
 See the [LICENSE](https://github.com/rensjaspers/ngx-load-with/blob/main/LICENSE) file for details.

 ## Contributing